MicrosoftDocs/azure-docs/articles/azure-signalr/howto-enable-geo-replication.md

 ![Screenshot of the arch of Azure SignalR replica. ](./media/howto-enable-geo-replication/signalr-replica-arch.png  "Replica Arch")

-1. The client resolves the Fully Qualified Domain Name (FQDN) `contoso.service.signalr.net` of the SignalR service.
+1. The client initiates a negotiation with the app server and receives a redirection to the Azure SignalR service.
+It then resolves the SignalR service's Fully Qualified Domain Name (FQDN) — `contoso.service.signalr.net`.
 This FQDN points to a Traffic Manager, which returns the  Canonical Name (CNAME) of the nearest regional SignalR instance.
-2. With this CNAME, the client establishes a connection to the regional instance.
+2. With this CNAME, the client establishes a connection to the regional instance(Replica).
 3. The two replicas will synchronize data with each other.
 Messages sent to one replica would be transferred to other replicas if necessary.
 4. In case a replica fails the health check conducted by the Traffic Manager (TM), the TM will exclude the failed instance's endpoint from its domain resolution process.
 For details, refer to below [Resiliency and Disaster Recovery](#resiliency-and-disaster-recovery)